Trying to keep your books from being stolen in the Middle Ages? If all else fails, include a curse against thieves!

 This book belongs to St Mary of Robertsbridge; whosoever shall steal it, or sell it, or in any way alienate it from this House, or mutilate it, let him be anathema-marantha.
 Amen.

-Below it is a note from Bishop Grandisson of Exeter, who lived a century later:
+Below this statement is another from the Bishop of Exeter, who lived a century later:

 I John, Bishop of Exeter, know not where the aforesaid House is, nor did I steal this book, but acquired it in a lawful way.